Coronavirus prep: Hand sanitizers fly off shelves

 -

-Super Value, Lowe’s run low on stock
+Super Value, Lowe’s run low on stock of sanitizers

 -